 What do businesses use crowdfunding for?

 Crowdfunding taps into the passion and inspiration that lies behind so many innovative business ideas.
-Individual investments can start from as little as £10, but businesses have attracted huge backing through crowdfunding.
+Individual investments can be very little but businesses have attracted huge backing through crowdfunding.

 The main benefit of crowdfunding is that it creates support and demand for your business as it's getting off the ground.
 Your investors are likely to become your customers, and they can do a lot of the promotion for you, spreading the word through social networks.